-We analyze the samples received from academic or industrial research laboratories working in various fields of chemistry: pharmaceutical, materials, food industry...
+The samples we analyze come from academic or industrial research laboratories working in various fields of chemistry: pharmaceuticals, materials, agri-food...

 PMA50 (Bruker)